roehampton/module-content/msc-software-development-2/week-03/lab/lab-javascript-intro.md

 > 1. Setting the `src` attribute to point to the file we want to import.
 > 2. Putting the code between the opening and closing `<script>` tags.
 >
-> For example, for two, we could have written the following directly into our HTML page:
+> For example, in the example above, we could have written the following directly into our HTML page:
 >
 > ```html
 > <script>